TechAtikiN/the-go-brewery/1-exploring-goroutines/README.md

 # Exploring Goroutines in Go 🏗️
-Goroutines are Go's fundamental building blocks for concurrent programming, allowing multiple pieces of logic to execute simultaneously while providing elegant communication mechanisms between them.
+**Goroutines** are Go's fundamental building blocks for **concurrent programming**, allowing multiple pieces of logic to execute simultaneously while providing elegant communication mechanisms between them.

-In programming, when we need to handle multiple operations at once, we typically talk about two concepts: concurrency and parallelism.
+In programming, when we need to handle multiple operations at once, we typically talk about two concepts: **Concurrency** and **Parallelism**.
 Let’s explore what each means.

 ## What is Concurrency?
 - In a concurrent world, we're going to have **one stream of execution**, but we're going to have multiple tasks that are being executed at the same time.